juicedata/juicefs/docs/en/faq.md

 ## Why is the size displayed at the mount point different from the object storage footprint?

 It can be inferred from the answer to the question [ What is the rationale for JuiceFS random writes ](#What is the rationale for JuiceFS random writes?) that the size of the object store is in most cases greater than or equal to the actual size, especially if a large number of write overwrites in a short period of time result in many file fragments.
 These fragments still occupy space in the object store until merge and reclaim are triggered.
-However, you don't have to worry about these fragments taking up space all the time, because every time you read a file, you're triggered to defragment the file.
+However, you don't have to worry about these fragments taking up space all the time, because every time the file is read, it will be checked and triggered when necessary.
 Alternatively, you can manually trigger merge and reclaim with the `juicefs gc  --compact --delete` command.

 ## When my update will be visible to other clients?